• Skip to main content

 Jump to Recipe Print Recipe

-when can i consume this kimchi?
+When can I consume this kimchi?

-can i adjust the spicyness? or sweetness?
+Can I adjust the spiciness? or sweetness?

 Yes, you can easily modify the spiciness by adding or reducing the gochugaru amount.
 You can also substitute corn syrup with honey or agave syrup.
 Again, the flavor may vary a bit from substitution.